What Happens to IRS Tax Debt When You Die?

 To give you an example, imagine that when you died, you had $2,000 in your checking account, $100,000 in a retirement account, two vehicles, and a primary residence.
 You also owe $20,000 in tax debt and $10,000 in credit card debt.

 Your estate executor will decide how to use your assets to pay off the debt.
-For instance, in this case, they will probably use the funds in your checking account and some of your retirement account to settle your debts.
+For instance, they will probably use the funds in your checking account and some of your retirement account to settle your debts.
 Then, the rest of the assets will go to your heirs as outlined in your will or based on state law if you don’t have a will.

 What if There Isn’t an Estate?